 He has also extensive experience in international project management, having served as counsel and as the former Dean of Assas International on Singapore campus.

-Nathalie Drach-Temam was elected President of Sorbonne University on 14 December 2021.
-With a background in mathematics, Nathalie Drach-Temam was a professor in computer science at Pierre and Marie Curie University (UPMC) and then at Sorbonne University following the merger.
-Her area of expertise concerns the design of processors, the brains of any digital system, taking into account both hardware and software.
+Nathalie Drach-Temam was elected President of Sorbonne University on 14 December 2021 and re-elected on 15 December 2025.
+With an academic background in mathematics, Nathalie Drach-Temam has been a professor in computer science at Sorbonne University since 2004.
+Her area of expertise is processor design, the key to all computer systems, taking into account both hardware and software dimensions.

 Prof. Alojzy Z. Nowak graduated from SGH Warsaw School of Economics in 1984.
 He has been affiliated with the University of Warsaw since 1984.
 He earned his doctoral degree in Economic Sciences at the University of Warsaw and received the title of professor in 2002.